TZstatsADS/Fall2016-proj1-grp2/README.md

 	+ Kyongmook Lim
 	+ Rong Li

 + Project summary: Is he going to rent or buy? -- a practical tool for real estate agent.
+See main.rmd in output folder for presentation.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.